archer884/value_compressor/readme.md

 I don't know how to do most of this in Rust, although I'm pretty familiar with a lot of it in C#, so it's been interesting so far.

-To view this program's output, try `hexdump -C FILE`.
+To view this program's output, try `hexdump -C compress.out` or `hexdump -C uncompress.out`.

 ## Discoveries